 The current board is comprised of a majority of independent directors.
-Patrick Downey, the President and Chief Executive Officer of the Company; and Stephen Axcell, a director who is employed by Resource Capital Funds, are not considered independent.
-The remaining six directors, being Michael Halvorson, Ronald Batt, Charles Oliver, Joseph Conway, Kate Harcourt and Marco LoCascio are considered by the board to be independent, within the meaning of NI 52-110.
-Thus, assuming that all the proposed nominees are elected as directors, the board will continue to be composed of a majority of independent directors.
+Patrick Downey, the President and Chief Executive Officer of the Company and Stephen Axcell, an employee of RCF VII, are not considered independent.
+Assuming that all the proposed nominees are elected as directors at the Meeting, the board will continue to be composed of a majority of independent directors.